c19witness/uk-covid19-inquiry/2023-07-17_module-1/3_Professor_Philip_Banfield.rst

 A third area that you alight upon is the need to maintain an adequate rotating stockpile of PPE.
 I don't wish to go into the detail of the operational side of PPE -- and procurement, which is a matter for subsequent modules, but to what extent did the planning for the future use and availability of PPE oblige those persons, who held on to stockpiles and who made them available, to rotate them, to make sure that they were up to date, to make sure that they were fit for purpose?

 **Professor Philip Banfield**: Well, I mean, there is an obligation to review stockpiles.
-The reality was that there was a conscious decision to reduce stockpiles since 2009 up to the pandemic, so the stockpiles were, my understanding, about 3% of what they were or should have been planned for, especially with respect to respiratory protection and respirators.
+The reality was that there was a conscious decision to reduce stockpiles since 2009 up to the pandemic, so the stockpiles were, my understanding, about 3% of what they were or should have been planned for, especially with respect to respiratory protection and :outline:`respirators`.

 **Lead Inquiry**: All right, well, that's an issue that -- the degree of availability of PPE is something that will be looked at in a later module.